liftwizard/liftwizard/docs/src/main/znai/temporal-data/temporal-data-overview.md

 In an application with temporal data storage, data is stored along with timestamps.
 Here are some key features of temporal support:

-[Non-destructive edits](temporal-data/non-destructive-updates): updates and deletes **won't lose any information**.
+[Non-destructive edits](temporal-data/non-destructive-updates): Updates and deletes **won't lose any information**.
 Old data is phased out with a timestamp, and new data is phased in at the same timestamp.

 [As-of queries](temporal-data/as-of-queries): Retrieve data as it existed at a specific **point in time**.